CihadDogan/Projectile3D/README.md

 # How To Use
 1. Create empty game object.
 2. Assign TrajectoryCreator.cs component to it.
 3. Assign a material to automatically created line renderer.
-(Otherwise it will be pink)
+(Otherwise trajectory will be pink)
-4. Start the scene.
-Default trajectory will be created.
+4. Start the scene and play with trajectory properties.

 Trajectory settings: